VIDITeaching/ECS272-Fall2023/Homework1/README.md

 For Observable, you can attach datasets as CSV files.
 To do so, first make sure you have opened either an existing observable notebook or an empty notebook, using your account.
 Select the (...) botton on the top right (located next to Publish and Like buttons), which will open a drop-down menu.
 Select the option "File Attachments".
 You should now see a menu on the right-hand side where you can upload your data (Max file size: 15MB).

 ## Step 2: Process and Visualize the Data
-Once the chosen dataset is now loaded into the Observable notebook, you can begin processing the data for visualization.
+Once the chosen dataset is loaded into the Observable notebook, you can begin processing the data for visualization.
 For data processing, vanilla JavaScript should be sufficient.
 However, feel free to use any Javascript library for processing and analyzing the data.

-After data processing, now you should have some subsets of the data you seek to visualize. **We encourage you to use D3.js to create visualizations, as D3.js is required for future homework and the final porject.**
+After data processing, you should have some subsets of the data you seek to visualize. **We encourage you to use D3.js to create visualizations, as D3.js is required for future homework and the final project.**

 Two libraries you may use in this assignment: [Observable Plot](https://observablehq.com/@observablehq/plot-gallery) and [Vega-Lite](https://vega.github.io/vega-lite/).
 Observable Plot allows you to visualize data in an efficient manner on Observable.